Homebirth

 “The Midwives Model of Care™ is based on the fact that pregnancy and birth are normal life processes.
 The Midwives Model of Care includes: monitoring the physical, psychological and social well-being of the mother throughout the childbearing cycle; providing the mother with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support; minimizing technological interventions; and identifying and referring women who require obstetrical attention.
 The application of this woman-centered model of care has been proven to reduce the incidence of birth injury, trauma, and cesarean section.”

-As your homebirth midwife I offer complete, individualized, and respectful primary care for the childbearing year with an emphasis on optimizing health, fostering empowerment, and honoring individual autonomy and diverse family structures.
+As your homebirth midwife, I offer comprehensive, individualized, and respectful primary care for the childbearing year with an emphasis on optimizing health, fostering empowerment, and honoring individual autonomy and diverse family structures.

-My services include all standard diagnostic tests and referrals, as needed or desired.
-In addition, I also provide nutritional counseling and holistic preventative care to alleviate pregnancy discomforts, reduce risk, and support healthy pregnancy and birth.
+My services include all standard diagnostic tests and referrals (as needed or desired), plus nutritional counseling and holistic preventative care to alleviate common pregnancy discomforts, reduce risk, and support healthy pregnancy and childbirth.

 Prenatal Care